Double Bay Compressed Air Ejector Station: History

-In 1859 Sydney's sewerage system consisted of five outfall sewers which drained to Sydney Harbour.
-By the 1870s, the Harbour had become grossly polluted and, as a result, the government created the Sydney City and Suburban Health Board to investigate an alternative means of disposing of the City's sewage.
+In 1859, Sydney's sewerage system consisted of five outfall sewers which drained to Sydney Harbour.

+By the 1870s, the harbour had become grossly polluted and, as a result, the government established the Sydney City and Suburban Health Board to investigate an alternative means of disposing of the City's sewage.
 This led to the construction of two gravitation sewers in 1889 by the Public Works Department (PWD): a northern sewer being the Bondi Ocean Outfall Sewer (BOOS) and a southern sewer draining to a sewage farm at Botany Bay.

 Low-lying areas around the Harbour which could not gravitate to the new outfall sewers continued to drain to the old City Council sewers.
-Low level pumping stations were therefore needed to collect the sewage from such areas and pump it by means of additional sewers known as rising mains, to the main gravitation system.
-The first low level area serviced was in Double Bay where the PWD constructed five compressed air ejectors in 1898 and which served the BOOS until 1929.
-The first comprehensive low level sewerage system began at the beginning of the 20th century when the Public Works Department built a group of 20 low level pumping stations around the foreshores of the inner harbour and handed them over to the Metropolitan Board of Water Supply and Sewerage in 1904.
-Overall, greater Sydney now has over 600 low level sewage pumping stations.
+Low-level pumping stations were therefore needed to collect the sewage from such areas and pump it by means of additional sewers known as rising mains, to the main gravitation system.
+The first low-level area serviced was in Double Bay, where the PWD constructed five compressed air ejectors in 1898 and which served the BOOS until 1929.

+The first comprehensive low-level sewerage system began at the beginning of the 20th century when the Public Works Department built a group of 20 low-level pumping stations around the foreshores of the inner harbour and handed them over to the Metropolitan Board of Water Supply and Sewerage in 1904.
+Overall, greater Sydney now has over 600 low-level sewage pumping stations.